It is time to say goodbye: This version of Elastic Cloud Enterprise has reached end-of-life (EOL) and is no longer supported.

 Generally, you can make it easy for Elastic Cloud Enterprise to perform well by using higher-end host machines and by substantially provisioning CPU and disk resources.

 The ECE management services provided by the coordinators and directors require fast SSD storage to work correctly.
 For smaller deployments that co-locate the ECE management services with proxies and allocators on the same hosts, this means that you must use fast SSD storage for your entire deployment.
-If SSD-only storage is not feasible, some of the ECE management services need to be separated.
+If SSD-only storage is not feasible, you must separate the ECE management services from your proxies and allocators and place them on different hosts that use fast SSD storage.

 For the allocators hosting your Elasticsearch clusers and Kibana instances, deploy host machines that provide 128 to 256 GB of RAM: you will need fewer hosts and your management overhead will be lower.
 Based on our experience with the Elastic Cloud hosted offering, here is what we recommend for different types of workloads: